Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Greenfield Park, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers indicates that Greenfield Park has annually recorded around 16 residential properties granted approval.
-Over the past five financial years, from FY21 to FY25, approximately 81 homes have been approved, with an additional 14 approved so far in FY26.
-Despite a falling population during this period, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers indicates Greenfield Park recorded around 16 residential properties approved annually.
+Between FY-21 and FY-25, approximately 81 homes were approved, with 15 more approved in FY-26 by June.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

-The average value of new homes being built is $254,000, which is below the regional average, suggesting more affordable housing options for buyers.
-This year, $14.8 million in commercial development approvals have been recorded, indicating balanced commercial development activity.
-Comparatively, Greenfield Park records around 65% of the building activity per person when compared to Greater Sydney.
-Nationally, it places among the 57th percentile of areas assessed.
+New homes are being built at an average expected construction cost of $254,000, below the regional average, suggesting affordable housing options for buyers.
+This financial year, Greenfield Park recorded $14.8 million in commercial development approvals, indicating balanced commercial development activity.
+Comparatively, Greenfield Park records around 65% of building activity per person compared to Greater Sydney.
+Nationally, it ranks at the 57th percentile among assessed areas.

-However, development activity has picked up in recent periods.
-This lower activity reflects market maturity and may suggest possible development constraints.
-New building activity in Greenfield Park shows 94.0% standalone homes and 6.0% townhouses or apartments, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-With around 273 people per dwelling approval, Greenfield Park exhibits characteristics of a low density area.
+However, recent periods have seen an increase in development activity.
+The area's new building activity comprises 94.0% standalone homes and 6.0% townhouses or apartments, maintaining its traditional suburban character focused on family homes.
+With around 273 people per dwelling approval, Greenfield Park exhibits low density characteristics.
 Given stable or declining population forecasts, Greenfield Park may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development